openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 >
 > 1. *The PCs discover that the hack came from Commander Zap's terminal, but they don't have enough evidence to confront him outright.*
 >
-> 1. *Tailing Zap for a few days, they learn that he has taken a transport craft to the nearby planet Dagaan.
+> 1. *Tailing Zap for a few days, the party learns that the commander has taken a transport craft to the nearby planet Dagaan.
 They follow him to a secret meeting with several enemy Bogans, and a battle erupts as the PCs attempt to stop the sensitive data from entering enemy hands.*

 To develop a sequential adventure, you just have to plot out the most logical sequence of events that will occur based on the party's actions.
 Start with a simple list like the one above.
 It's best not to get too specific, lest you fall into the trap of forcing the PCs into a single direction.
 Instead, leave your plan loose enough to redirect it according to how your players interact with the world.
-For example, what if the party never puts two and two together during their investigations in event 4 above?
-Maybe then a second child is kidnapped a few days later, but this time there is a witness who catches a glimpse of the hag.
+For example, what if the party playing through *The System is Down* decides that it's too dangerous to tail Zap?
+You might decide to make the secret meeting take place on board the Iota with Bogans who are using personal hologram generators to disguise their appearance.

 ### The Sandbox Adventure

 A sandbox is so named because, to a certain extent, the players interact with the adventure in the same way that children explore a sandbox: at their own pace and for their own reasons.
 In this type of adventure, there is not typically a predictable order of events.
 Instead, the GM populates an area with plenty of opportunities for adventure and lets the story unfold naturally based on the players' actions and the environment's reactions.
-Just like a sequential adventure, a sandbox often contains both location- and time-based events.
-The outline below details a sandbox adventure revolving around a valley wilderness in which a barbarian tribe skirmishes with angelic visitors from another plane.
+Just like a sequential adventure, a sandbox often contains both location and time-based events.
+The adventure outline for *The Scattered Souls* details a sandbox adventure revolving around a valley wilderness in which a barbarian tribe skirmishes with angelic visitors from another plane.

 > #### Sample Sandbox Adventure Outline: The Scattered Souls
 >